unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned if get domain information successfully, and along with an array of domain objects.
+* `200 OK`: Returned if domain information was GET successfully, and along with an array of domain objects.
 Domain objects contain the following keys:
     * `"rid"` - domain rid.
     * `"domain"` - the domain address.
-This may be used in a subsequent call to /api/portals/v1/portal/
+This may be used in a subsequent call to /api/portals/v1/portal/.
     * `"role"` - the user’s role on this domain.
 Has one of the following values:
         * `"user"` - non-admin.
         * `"admin"` - domain admin.
     If user `"role"` is `"user"`, that domain objects will not contain the following keys:
-    * `"name"` - vendor name (for provisioning API)
+    * `"name"` - vendor name (for provisioning API).
-    * `"token"` - vendor token (for provisioning API)
+    * `"token"` - vendor token (for provisioning API).
-* `403 Forbidden`: Returned if the caller user is not authenticated.
+* `403 Forbidden`: Returned if the caller is not authenticated.

 ##### Example